 The short is the smallest cup size you can order for a Starbucks drink.
 At 8 ounces, the short size is only used for hot coffee drinks.
 Because this size is not shown on the menu, not a lot of people know that this cup size is available.
 A coffee drink in a short contains one shot of espresso.

-A tall at 12 ounces is considered the smallest coffee on the Starbucks menu.
+A tall at 12 ounces is considered the smallest coffee on the standard menu at Starbucks.
 Both hot and cold beverages can be ordered in a tall size: anything from a latte to an iced coffee.

 Tall espresso beverages such as the latte contain one shot of espresso unless you specify that you’d like more.
 A tall iced, shaken espresso has two shots of espresso, a tall Americano also has two shots.
 You can always ask for more espresso shots or alternatives such as decaf from your Starbucks barista.